mr-bt/manager.README/README.md

 ### Impact

+In a business setting, impact refers to the positive or negative outcomes that a company's actions, products, or services have on its stakeholders, including employees, customers, investors, and the environment.
+When I refer to impact it's implicit that I'm refering to positive impact.
+To be a bit more specific, I expect everyone to thing about their own impact as:

 - **Consistency:** Are you able to deliver work that matters not just once but does so sustainably over time?

 - **Velocity:** What's the rate at which you deliver impact, not just the cumulative impact you have achieved.